markohanesian/former-mso/README.md

 For the text in general, I used a sans-serif font to match the custom fonts as closely as possible in Figma.

-There were a few CSS selectors I had never used before, such as those needed to modify the '<select>' arrow - for this I checked MDN docs, stackoverflow, and also asked chatGPT for an optimal solution.
+There were a few CSS selectors I had never used before, such as those needed to modify the select element dropwdown arrow - for this I checked MDN docs, stackoverflow, and also asked chatGPT for an optimal solution.

 ### Responsive design
 Initially, the app was not responsive when testing in the mobile phone simulation in the browser.
 To fix this, I added In this app.css file media queries so that the question container (selected with my specified ID) has a fixed width for desktop sizes that matches Figma.